The Big Question: What is the contribution you will make in life?

 Audacious Goal: I maintain my body weight at 175 lb with 12% body fat.

-Mission: To live a healthy life, full of energy and vitality, so that I can inspire my children to be healthy as well.
+Mission: To live a healthy life full of energy and vitality so that I can inspire my children to be healthy as well.
 I want to experience a healthy life with my family for as long as I live.

 Do you feel the connection as you read this?
 Your vision is out there, and it’s big.
 It’s also a little vague, which is okay.
 The purpose explains why you have that vision, and also hints toward your contribution.
 The audacious goal is now obvious and precise.
 There’s no guess-work there.
 The mission wraps it all up and tethers you to the world around you.
 In this example, the world was your family.